licheng019/HiveEx/README.markdown

 )
 STORED AS TEXTFILE;

-2.import data from local file
+##import data from local file
 load data local inpath '/opt/datas/moodle.ibeifeng.access.log' into table default.test_log http://www.regexpal.com/£¨This is the website to verify whether the regex is working)

-3.Create sub table based on different requirement
+##Create sub table based on different requirement
 a.
 Business Requirment--which hour has the most person who visit the website. drop table if exists default.test_log_comm ;
 create table IF NOT EXISTS default.test_log_comm (